 Spinach is a popular fresh veggie all around the world.
 It originates in Persia.
 It offers various health benefits that provide carbs, fiber, vitamin A, C, and many more.
 (2)

 Spinach tastes tender, mild, and slightly sweet, which may not really replicate the flavor of Fenugreek Leaves.
-However, its consistent texture makes Spinach a worthy alternative to fenugreek in some specific cooking recipes.
+However, in side dishes starring vegetables, spinach proves to be a worthy alternative to fenugreek in some specific cooking recipes.

 The 1:1 ratio should also be applied to this substitute when replacing Fenugreek Leaves in a dish.
 You can add some sweeteners like sugar for the best results.